Engineering Unit Tests with AI Agents

 Learning Objectives

-- Achieve a correct understanding of what unit testing is
+- Develop a clear and shared understanding of what effective unit testing really means in modern development

-- Learn techniques of refactoring the production code towards a testable design
+- Learn practical techniques for refactoring production code toward a testable and maintainable design

 Target Audience